-LA's Best Swimming Pools with Play Areas Worth a Drive this Summer
+LA's Best Swimming Pools with Play Areas and a Little More for Kids and Parents

-Sure, there are miles of great beaches in SoCal, including a few hidden gem beaches, but sometimes you need a break from the sand, and you want water that's a little less, well, wavy.
-It can be worth going a little farther to find a swimming pool that’s open to the public for recreational swimming and offers something special: Think slides, water play features, extended shallow areas for the little ones to splash in, or a beautiful, peaceful setting.
+Sure, there are miles of great beaches in SoCal, including a few hidden gem beaches, but sometimes you want to cool off without sand and waves.
+It can be worth going a little farther to find a swimming pool that’s open to the public for recreational swimming and offers something special: Think slides, water play features, extended shallow areas for the little ones to splash in, or even just a beautiful, peaceful setting with cocktails and wifi.
 Here’s our list of cool destination swimming pools worth a drive in LA and OC.
-Most range in price from $1 to $12 per person, and several of these pools offer discounted season passes (check websites for details).

 Best Swimming Pools on LA's Westside

 Locals love this place for its Olympic-size swimming pool, heated competition pool, and diving board (open to kids who can pass the swim test and are at least 48 inches tall).
 Children under 48 inches anywhere in the pool area must be accompanied by an adult who is 18 years or older, and the adult-to-child ratio must be one-to-one.
 Discounted passes are available, but as a community pool it's pretty affordable even by the day (adults $4, kids $2.50).

 Best Swimming Pools in the Valleys

 Hilton Universal—Universal City

 A heated pool, a hot tub, and poolside food and beverage should be enough to make a staycation day for most people, but feel free to kick it up a notch with a cabana that includes a fridge, ceiling fan, and TV.
 If you bring more than 4 people, the cabana actually works out to be a better deal.
 All that plus the view is lovely, and the cocktails have that whole straw coming out of a coconut thing that cries vacation.
 (Resort Pass price to visit this hotel pool: $30)